hollusam/Bootstrap-Portfolio/README.md

 ## Description

-This portfolio page was created to showcase my skills and talents.
+This portfolio page is an updated version of portfolio recreated with bootstrap.
+It was created to showcase my skills and talents.
 The aim is to highlight my strongest work as well as the thought process behind it.

 ## Installation